On Monday afternoon President Jacob Zuma got a letter on his desk.

 The letter was from the South African Jewish Board of Deputies, a pro-Zionist lobby group that called the ANC’s invitation to Hamas to visit South Africa a “shame”.

 For those who sympathise with Israel, a “terrorist” organisation likened to Boko Haram and the Islamic State would be setting up shop in South Africa.
+For pro-Palestinian activists, on the other hand, this visit would be the fruit of constant solidarity.

 ANC secretary general Gwede Mantashe said Hamas opening a South African office would achieve strengthened solidarity, and that the Palestinian organisation could learn a lot from the governing party.